amy-s-han/EasyGate/README.md

 ```
 deltaKey = 'your delta api key'
 CVip = 'the ip of the computer running the CV code'
-CVport = 'the port number of the computer running the CV code
+CVport = the port number of the computer running the CV code as an integer
 ```
+- Set the camera IP/port in daRealThing.py - `streamURLS`
+- Set the ip/port of the webapp in daRealThing.py - `webpageIP`

 ### Run the webapp
 ```